“I’ve made a lot of mistakes. That’s what the woodfire pile is for.” – Jonathan Smyer

 Anybody can really do it.
 All you need is a straight knife, a spoon knife, and an axe.
 With those three tools I can make a nice spoon.

-I haven’t been involved in one, but they do these things called spoon circles.
+They do these things called spoon circles.
 Everybody will start with a blank, essentially.
 They’ll carve on it for 5-10 minutes and then pass it.
 Eventually when you’re done you end up with a spoon that’s been carved by however many people are in the circle.
 There’s not many people down here that are that interested in it, but it’s something I’d love to do.
 Get around and carve spoons by the fire.

 I have so many.
 It’s hard to let them go, but there’s no sense in hanging onto them.
 They’re meant to serve a purpose, not just hang on the wall.